-This management information circular (the "Information Circular") is furnished to holders ("Shareholders") of common shares ("Common Shares") of MyndTec Inc. (the "Corporation") in connection with the solicitation of proxies by the management of the Corporation for use at the annual general meeting (the "Meeting") of Shareholders to be held in person at 3:00 p.m.
-(Toronto time) on Thursday, June 15, 2023 at 82 Richmond St East, 2nd Fl., Toronto, Ontario, Canada M5C 1P1 and at any adjournment(s) or postponement(s) thereof, for the purposes set forth in the accompanying Notice of Annual General Meeting (the "Notice of Meeting").
+This management information circular (the "Information Circular") is furnished to holders ("Shareholders") of common shares ("Common Shares") of MyndTec Inc. (the "Corporation") in connection with the solicitation of proxies by the management of the Corporation for use at the annual general and special meeting (the "Meeting") of Shareholders to be held in person at 3:00 p.m.
+(Toronto time) on Wednesday, June 18, 2025 at 82 Richmond St East, 2nd Fl., Toronto, Ontario, Canada M5C 1P1 and at any adjournment(s) or postponement(s) thereof, for the purposes set forth in the accompanying Notice of Annual General and Special Meeting (the "Notice of Meeting").
 References in this Information Circular to the Meeting include any adjournment(s) or postponement(s) thereof.

-The record date for determination of the Shareholders entitled to receive notice of and to vote at the Meeting is May 11, 2023 (the "Record Date").
+The record date for determination of the Shareholders entitled to receive notice of and to vote at the Meeting is May 2, 2025 (the "Record Date").
 Only Shareholders whose names have been entered in the registers of the Corporation ("Registered Shareholders") as at the close of business on the Record Date will be entitled to receive notice of and vote at the Meeting.